matejsaravanja/test-google-flash/EXPLANATION.md

             return False
     ```

-    *Explanation:* Sends an email containing the NFT image (as an SVG attachment) and a link to the Solana explorer for the transaction.
+    *Explanation:* Sends emails notifications with the NFT image.

-    *Why it's important:* Provides a way to notify users about their NFT purchase and deliver the NFT image.
+    *Why it's important:* Used to send email notifications to users upon NFT purchase.
     *Caveats:*

-    *   **Email Configuration:** Relies entirely on the email settings in `config.py`.
-It has to be proper email and not test ones.
+        *   **Email Configuration:** Relies on email settings in `config.py` and needs correct configuration.
-    *   **Security:** Storing email credentials in environment variables (while better than hardcoding) is still not ideal for production.
-Consider using a more secure method for managing these credentials.
+        *   **Security:** Security is not ideal using just env vars.
-    *   **Error Handling:** Basic error handling (printing to the console and returning `False`).
-    *    **No templating:** The email body is hardcoded as a multiline f-string.
-This makes it difficult to change the email content without modifying the code.
-    *   **Blocking Operation:** Sending emails is a blocking Input/Output bound operation, and could slow API performance.
-Doing asyncronously is ideal!
+        *   **Blocking Operation:** The operation could cause slowdown in API performance.
+        *   **No Templating:** Email bodies are hardcoded.

     *Possible Improvements:*

-    *   Use a dedicated email sending service (e.g., SendGrid, Mailgun, AWS SES) for better deliverability, tracking, and security.
+        *   Utilize a dedicated email sending service like SendGrid or Mailgun.
-    *   Implement proper error logging and reporting.
+        *   Implement proper error logging.
-    *   Use a templating engine (e.g., Jinja2) for the email body to make it easier to customize.
+        *   Incorporate templating engines for dynamic email content.
-    *   Use `asyncio` to make the email sending non-blocking and prevent it from slowing down the API.
-As already using Celery, it can be abstracted into a task (recommended).
-    *   Implement email rate limiting to prevent abuse.
+        *   Handle sending emails asynchronously like Celery or Kafka.

-*   **`craft-nft-marketplace/backend/app/api.py`:**
+*   **craft-nft-marketplace/backend/app/api.py:**

     ```python
     # craft-nft-marketplace/backend/app/api.py